ducphamhong/unity-big-cannon-demo/README.md

 # Big Cannon Mini Game Demo
-This is trash project to apply a job as unity developer.
+This is dummy project to apply a job as unity developer.

 Use key **UP** or **DOWN** to adjust Cannon Shoot Angle.